ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/databases-data-sources.md

 # {{site.data.keyword.databases-for}} data sources
 {: #databases-data-sources}

-You can reference the output parameters for each resource in other resources or data sources by using [IBM Cloud Provider plug-in for Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
+You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.

-Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your IBM Cloud Provider plug-in for Terraform configuration file.
+Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
 {: important}

 ## `ibm_database`